Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          response was received such as HTTP 400 or 403 if the connection was down
 		   for less than 3 average segments durations.
-For connections that were down longer, ingest can resume sending [=Objects=] at the live edge of the live media presentation instead.
+For connections that were down longer, ingest source can resume sending [=Objects=] at the live edge of the live media presentation instead.
      15. The [=Ingest source=] MAY limit the number of retries to establish a new connection or resume streaming after a TCP error occurs to N.
          This number N MAY be configurable.
-     16. After a TCP error:
+     16. After a TCP error, the [=Ingest source=] should perform the following:
          a.
 The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.